Why is Facebook Live not bigger in Ireland?

 Facebook Live in Ireland

-Here in Ireland, sports sites have been the fastest movers in relation to Facebook Live – Joe.ie (or joe.co.uk) regularly rack up over 60,000 views for its Friday Football Live videos while it has just been announced that Ronan O’Gara is to front a new show on Wednesday nights on Facebook Live.
+Here in Ireland, sports sites have been the fastest movers in relation to Facebook Live – Joe.ie (or joe.co.uk) regularly rack up over 60,000 views for its Friday Football Live videos while it has just been announced that Ronan O’Gara’s Facebook Live show is to run on Wednesday nights.

 The show will also run on Twitter via Periscope.
 The Show, named SportsJOE Live, has attracted a host of big Irish sports names including former soccer star Andy Reid, O’Gara’s former international teammate Stephen Ferris, Kerry GAA player and fashion designer Paul Galvin and Cork camogie’s Ashling Thomson – so will probably be a general sports show concentrating on the topic of the week.